 WE LISTENED TO YOU, SO YES YOU CAN:

 YES, bring a refillable water bottle; it needs to be empty when you arrive, but there are FREE water stations on the field for you to refill!

-YES, bring outside picnic food is OK: sandwiches, etc., but food must be in a clear plastic bag for search.
-NO coolers, and all packages will be searched for alcohol and recreational drugs, which are strictly prohibited.
-NO glass containers or open containers are allowed.
+YES, bringing outside picnic food is OK: sandwiches, etc., but food must be in a clear plastic bag for search the same as NFL stadium style.

 YES, you can find over 20 different food vendors on site.
 Water bottle refill stations are available at the event venue and free of charge.

 YES, help us make Zozobra a litter-free event!